valentiniljaz/cordova-nfcv-plugin/ionic2/readme.md

 </div>
 ```

-1) In constructor I setup NdefListener and within `ngOnInit` I subscribe to Ndef messages.
+1) In constructor I setup Ndef listener and within `ngOnInit` I subscribe to Ndef messages.
 2) Once a Nfc intent is received (phone will beep) its Ndef message is sent over to `onNdef`.
 3) In `onNdef` I set the property `tag` to the current read tag which is then displayed in view.
 3) View has a button which calls `read` method when tapped.
 4) `NfcvService.read` method waits for another Nfc intent (phone will beep again).
 Once an intent is received it reads data from specified addresses and returns read data.
 You will notice that when this intent is received `onNdef` will also receive new event (but the same tag).

-The idea for NdefListener is to just handle Ndef messages and nothing else.
+The idea for Ndef listener is to just handle Ndef messages and nothing else.
 Once a tag is received within `onNdef` you display specific options for the received tag.
 Then the user chooses an option which will be executed against that tag.
 Ndef listener is separated from read/write operations.
-With NdefListener you receive an event each time a tag's Ndef message is read, and that's it.
+With Ndef listener you receive an event each time a tag's Ndef message is read, and that's it.
 If you want to read from that device, Android has to dispatch new intent.

 ## NfcvService.waitForNdef

 In order to get notified whenever a new tag is discovered you need to setup two things:

-1) Within `platform.ready()` setup ndefListener:
+1) Within `platform.ready()` setup Ndef listener:
 ```
 nfcvService.waitForNdef();
 ```